MathMachado/Challenge_Spark_Kafka/README.md

 Effective error handling is essential for robust data processing applications.
 Consider the following strategies:

 1. **Logging:**
-   - Implement detailed logging in your Spark applications to capture information about errors.
+   - Implement detailed logging in the Spark applications to capture information about errors.
    - Logs can be helpful for debugging and understanding the root cause of failures.

 2. **Monitoring:**